anujedulab/Portfolio/README.md

-# Portfolio website developed by Amit Jaiswal
+# Portfolio website developed by only Anuj no - Amit